Senexis/Social-Club-Tool/README.md

 # Social Club Tool

-*Now minified thanks to Matthias Mullie's [Minify](https://www.minifier.org/).
-That was long overdue.*
+Now minified thanks to [Javascript Minifier](https://javascript-minifier.com/).

 ## Functionality
 This small tool provides you with some useful additional functionality Social Club itself does not yet offer:

 - **Quick-add Users**: Allows you to send friend request to entered Social Club IDs instantly.